gareaum/3D-Printed-Robotic-Arm/README.md

 ## Key Aspects

-- **Design & Fabrication:** Fully 3D-printed components for lightweight, customizable construction.
+### Design & Fabrication Fully 3D-printed components for lightweight, customizable construction.
 <img src="Images/CAD_Photo2.png" alt="Robot Arm CAD File" width="500">
 The robotic arm is built entirely from 3D-printed components, allowing for a lightweight and modular construction.
 This approach makes the design customizable and easy to iterate, enabling quick modifications to joint structures, link lengths, or end-effectors.
 The printed parts are robust enough for repeated use while remaining easy to assemble and maintain, providing a hands-on platform for learning and testing robotics concepts.

-- **Kinematics:** Forward and inverse kinematics implemented for accurate end-effector positioning.
+### Kinematics Forward and inverse kinematics implemented for accurate end-effector positioning.

-- **Applications:** Ideal for learning robotics concepts, experimenting with motion planning, and integrating sensors for automated tasks.
+### Applications Ideal for learning robotics concepts, experimenting with motion planning, and integrating sensors for automated tasks.